 Contact: 2117 1068, [email protected], www.e3club.com.hk

 If your child loves swinging and bouncing around (who doesn’t?!), head to Kidnetic!
-Spanning 7,000 square feet, it is the largest private kids’ gym in Hong Kong and features every kind of equipment imaginable: trampolines, monkey bars, beams, baby rings, slides, sponge pits, and spider swings.
-Classes with trained instructors are available for children aged 1 and older, from beginner level to competitive private coaching.
+Spanning 7,000 square feet, it is the largest private kids’ gym in Hong Kong.
+It offers gymnastics classes and features every kind of equipment imaginable: trampolines, monkey bars, beams, baby rings, slides, sponge pits, and spider swings.
 If you’re looking for an exciting new play area for your little monkeys, consider one of the open gym sessions here.

 When: Open gym sessions available in the afternoons, class times vary through the week – contact directly for details

 Where: 7/F, Unit 4, MegaBox, 38 Wang Chiu Road, Kowloon Bay, Hong Kong

 How Much: $200 per hour for one child and an accompanying adult with 20% off on rainy days!

 Contact: 2153 1033, 2153 1028, [email protected], www.kidnetic-sports.com